 All the while, Pele battles with her sister Namakaokahai who is a Sea Goddess.
 During this perilous journey she carried her favorite little sister, Hi’iaka (or Hi’iaka i ka poli o Pele – Hi’iaka in the bosom of Pele) in egg-form all the way to the Hawaiian islands.
 That makes Hi’iaka the first God of the Pele family to be born in Hawaii.

 When Pele got to Hawaii, she first used her Pa’oa, or o’o stick on Kauai — striking deep into the earth but she was attacked by her older sister and left for dead.
-Pele recovered and fled to Oahu, where she dug several “fire pits,” including the crater we now called Diamond Head, in Honolulu.
-After that, Pele left her mark on the island of Molokai before traveling further southeast to Maui and creating the Haleakala Volcano.
+She was able to recover and flee to Oahu, where she dug several “fire pits,” including the crater we now called Diamond Head, in Honolulu.
+After that, she left her mark on the island of Molokai before traveling further southeast to Maui and creating the Haleakala Volcano.

-By then, Namakaokahai, Pele’s older sister, realized she was still alive and she went to Maui to do battle.
+By then her older sister Namakaokahai, realized Pele was still alive and she went to Maui to do battle.
 Finally, the epic battle ended near Hana, Maui, where Pele was torn apart by her sister.
 Legend says her bones remain as a hill called Ka-iwi-o-Pele.

-Upon death, she became a god and found a home on Mauna Kea, on the Island of Hawai’i.
-Pele dug her final and eternal fire pit, Halemaumau Crater, at the summit of Kilauea Volcano.
-She is said to live there to this day and is thought to be very happy there because it was the Navel of the World, Ka Piko o ka Honua — were the gods began creation.
+Upon death, she became a god and found a home on Mauna Loa, on the Island of Hawai’i.
+There she dug her final and eternal fire pit, Halemaumau Crater, at the summit of Kilauea Volcano.
+Known as the Navel of the World, Ka Piko o ka Honua — were the gods began creation.
+She is said to live there to this day and is thought to be very happy there.